 We’ve got you covered!

-The IW25 dehumidifier makes a great dehumidifier for basements.
-Not only does the installation take a fraction of the time, but it’s a fraction of the cost when compared to other portable dehumidifiers and Whole House Systems.
+The IW25 dehumidifier is a great choice for basements.
+When compared to a Whole House System, not only does the installation take a fraction of the time, but it’s also a fraction of the cost both to purchase and to install.
 The IW25 also has special features that other dehumidifiers don’t offer.
-In the event of a power outage, the IW-25 dehumidifier was designed to automatically restart, keeping your home protected.
-This dehumidification unit drains directly into existing plumbing (or a hub drain if applicable), or can be used with the optional Integrated Condensate Pump, so there’s no hassle with emptying condensate from reservoir tanks.
+In the event of a power outage, the IW25 IN-Wall/ON-Wall dehumidifier was designed to automatically restart, keeping your home protected.
+This dehumidification system drains directly into existing plumbing (or a hub drain if applicable), or can be used with the optional Integrated Condensate Pump, so there’s no hassle with emptying condensate from reservoir tanks.

-Designed for everyday use the IW25-4 is ENERGY STAR® Certified, using less energy to save you money on electric bills.
-Maintenance is minimal, easily access the reusable MERV-8 air filter monthly.
-Even better the unit is tankless, so you don’t have to worry about removing the water from the reservoir tank, or an overflowing unit.
-It runs quiet (sound levels 45 dbA** — comparable to a mini refrigerator) and will not intrude your family’s daily activities but will improve comfort and health.
-The dehumidification system includes a 5 year warranty on parts and labor (optional accessories not included) providing moisture control in your home for years to come.
+Designed for everyday use in smaller spaces such as basements, the IW25 is energy efficient, which is good for the environment and saves you money on electric bills.
+Maintenance is minimal and easy, you only need to clean the easily accessible and washable/reusable filter monthly.
+Even better, the unit is tankless so you don’t have to worry about removing any water from the reservoir tank, or an overflowing unit.
+It runs quietly (sound levels 46 dbA**, comparable to a mini-refrigerator) and will not intrude your family’s daily activities but will improve comfort and health.
+The sleek design and wall mount installation keeps the unit nearly invisible and out of the way.
+The IW25 includes a 5-year warranty on parts and labor (optional accessories not included) providing moisture control and healthier air in your home for years to come.

 - Recesses IN Wall or Mounts ON Wall